Earth Observation Club

 RaspberryShake"

 As its name suggests, the Raspberry Shake seismometer is no regular earthquake sensor.
 Based upon the widely-used single-board Raspberry Pi computer, Raspberry Shake seismographs, or "shakes" as they often referred to, are low-cost, hobbyist-grade, plug-and-play seismometers that have become popular with seismology hobbyists and citizen scientists as an accessible, easy solution for monitoring ground motion and detecting earthquakes in their homes, offices, or, increasingly, classrooms.
-Raspberry Shakes were chosen for the ASeiS program in particular because of the publicly available browser-based visualization software which allows for easy access to real-time data streams.
+Raspberry Shakes were chosen for the Alaska Seismology in Schools program in particular because of the publicly available browser-based visualization software which allows for easy access to real-time data streams.

 If you are interested in partnering to help support the Earth Observation Club, we would love to hear from you!
 Please reach out to Elisabeth Nadin at enadin@alaska.edu.